awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 ## Overview of Aurora Global Databases<a name="aurora-global-database-overview"></a>

- An Aurora global database consists of one primary AWS Region where your data is mastered, and up to five read\-only, secondary AWS Regions\.
+ An Aurora global database consists of one primary AWS Region where your data is maintained, and up to five read\-only, secondary AWS Regions\.
 Aurora replicates data to the secondary AWS Regions with typical latency of under a second\.
 You issue write operations directly to the primary DB instance in the primary AWS Region\.

 An Aurora global database uses dedicated infrastructure to replicate your data, leaving database resources available entirely to serve application workloads\.
 Applications with a worldwide footprint can use reader instances in the secondary AWS Regions for low\-latency reads\.
 In some unlikely cases, your database might become degraded or isolated in an AWS Region\.
 If this happens, with a global database you can promote one of the secondary AWS Regions to take full read/write workloads in under a minute\.